aws/aws-cdk-rfcs/text/0308-cli-advisories.md

 ### What alternative solutions did you consider?

-All the solutions listed below were considered and discarded for adding unnecessary complexity to the overall architecture.

 On the publishing side:

 * Implementing a new internal REST service to manage the advisories.
-* Storing the advisories as structured data (e.g., JSON files) in some GitHub repository.
+Overly complex for this use case.
+* Authoring the content directly on the GitHub issue.
+There is good way to implement an approval workflow that includes a human verification step.

 On the distribution side:

-* Assuming the advisories were stored in an S3 file (using one of the publishing solutions considered above), we would use CloudFront to distribute them.
+* Assuming the advisories were stored in an S3 file (in case of the REST service), we would use CloudFront to distribute them.
-* Use GitHub pages as our distribution mechanism, directly from the repository were the data were stored.
+* Using the GitHub API to query for special issues that are considered advisories (in case of using GitHub issues as the source of truth).

 ### What is the high-level project plan?

-1. Implement the issue validation logic as an NPM package.
+1. Implement the GitHub actions of validation and issue sync-up and issue protection.
-2. Implement the GitHub action, using the validation package.
+2. Add the construct library version to the cloud assembly metadata.
-3. Implement the CLI changes.
+2. Implement and release the CLI changes.
-4. Add the GitHub action to the aws-cdk repository.

 ### What is the expected lifetime of advisories?